outrunnl/dbcollect/README.md

 ### Generating the AWR reports takes a very long time

-This is usually the case if you run _dbcollect_ on Oracle RAC.
+This is especially the case if you run _dbcollect_ on Oracle RAC.
 There are a number of known issues that cause it to be very slow.
+I have observed up to 20 seconds per AWR report (usually about 0.5 seconds) making _dbcollect_ run for over an hour or more for a typical 10-day, 1-hour interval, single database cluster.
+Check Support notes for fixes and workarounds: 2404906.1, 2565465.1, 2318124.1, 29932310.8, 2148489.1, 29470291.8.
+Or be very patient.

 ## License